vasilmao/hash_table/README.md

 Let's see what callgrind says
 ![cg_o0](/callgrind_results/cg_o0.png)
 This is callgrind of -O0.

 ![cg_o1](/callgrind_results/cg_o1.png)
 Callgrind of -O1.

 ![cg_o2](/callgrind_results/cg_o2.png)
-Callgrind of -O2
+Callgrind of -O2.

 ![cg_o3](/callgrind_results/cg_o3.png)
-Callgrind of -O3
+Callgrind of -O3.

 ### 3.2 analyzing
 O2, O3 doesn't really differ.
 Let's try to optimize some functions.
 I won't optimize functions such as DoTests or random that generates tests, I will only speed up functions that called while getting answer.
 The slowest is hash_funcions_crc32, next is LST_search, strcmp and HT_Search.
-To see the difference I will compare time and tacts from callgrind
+To see the difference I will compare time and tacts from callgrind.
 ### 3.3 rewriting
 #### crc32 rewrite
 Okay, at first, there is an intel command called crc32.
 Secondly, I am rewriting it in asm.
 Thirdly, I am going to do a trick: if len of string is more than 8, i can take first 8 chars into uint64_t and call one crc32 instead of eight, answer will be the same.
 ![cg_o3_hf](/callgrind_results/cg_o3_hf.png)
 woah! now hf does 2 times less tacts!
 What about time?
 0,440s!
 That's 37% faster!
-Let's go further
+Let's go further.

 #### Lst_search rewrite
 That function is second in the list.
 Rewriting it in asm.
 Here you should be careful with structures and their sizes